 (a) the Board or the Council is to be included in the annual report presented to the Minister under section 24 or 30; or

-(b) a college or other institution is to be included in the annual report submitted by the accountable authority of the college or other institution under section 66 of the Financial Administration and Audit Act 1985.
+(b) a college or other institution is to be included in the annual report submitted by the accountable authority of the college or other institution under Part 5 of the Financial Management Act 2006.

+[Section 11 amended by No. 77 of 2006 s.
+17.]

 12. Directions to secondary schools and universities providing vocational education and training

 (1) The Minister may give directions as to matters coming within subsection (2) to a secondary school or university that —